This copycat recipe of Sweetgreen's Spicy Cashew Dressing is full of fresh flavors and takes just 5 minutes to make!

 If you loved this recipe or any recipe on my website, please consider leaving a star rating or a comment below.
 I love hearing your feedback!

 - ½ teaspoon crushed red pepper flakes

 - ¼ teaspoon salt

-- Start by prepping your cashews.
-Carefully combine the cashews with about 1 cup of boiling water.
-Set the cashew and water combination aside for about 2 hours to allow the cashews to soften.
+- Prior to making this recipe you'll need to soak the cashews.
+Combine the cashews with about 1 cup of boiling water.
+Set the cashew and water combination aside for about 30 minutes to allow the cashews to soften.

 - Drain the water from the cashews and give them a quick rinse.

 - Combine all ingredients in a blender and blend until smooth and creamy.

 - Add the dressing to a salad, power bowl, or however you would like.